armory/docs/content/en/docs/spinnaker-user-guides/kustomize-manifests.md

             username: # Git username.
             token: encrypted: # (Secret).
 Git token.
 ```

 ### Build the Pipeline
 ​
-For this example, we are going to use this [Kustomize public repository](https://github.com/kubernetes-sigs/kustomize), specifically the *helloWorld* example.
+For this example, you are going to use the *helloWorld* example from the  [Kustomize public repository](https://github.com/kubernetes-sigs/kustomize).

 ### Step 1 - Add an Expected Artifact
 ​